Valentine Holmes: 2022

 In June, Holmes was selected for game one of the 2022 State of Origin series by Queensland.
 In round 15 of the 2022 NRL season, he scored two tries in North Queensland's come from behind win over Manly.
 In round 19, Holmes kicked a penalty goal after the siren to win the match for North Queensland against the Wests Tigers by 27–26.

 In round 25, Holmes scored a hat-trick in North Queensland's 38-8 victory over a second string Penrith outfit.

 In the 2022 Qualifying Final, Holmes kicked a two-point drop goal in extra-time as North Queensland defeated Cronulla-Sutherland 32-30.

 Holmes would play a total of 24 matches for North Queensland throughout 2022 including the clubs shock preliminary final loss to Parramatta at the Queensland Country Bank Stadium.
 Holmes finished as the competitions top point scorer with 244 points.

 In October he was named in the Australia squad for the 2021 Rugby League World Cup.

+2023

+In May, Holmes was selected by Queensland for the 2023 State of Origin series.
+In round 17 of the 2023 NRL season, Holmes scored two tries and kicked five goals as North Queensland upset South Sydney 31-6.

+In round 18, Holmes scored the most points by a North Queensland player in a game when he scored two tries and kicked eleven goals totalling 30 points in the clubs 74-0 victory over the Wests Tigers.

+Holmes played 18 games for North Queensland in the 2023 NRL season as the club finished 11th on the table.
+He finished as the clubs top point scorer with 170 points.

+On 10 September 2023, Holmes became the subject of investigations by the NRL Integrity Unit and the North Queensland Cowboys after posting a photo to his Instagram showing himself with a white bag in his mouth.
+On 13 September, Holmes was issued a breach notice by the NRL for allegedly bringing the game and his club into disrepute.

+2024

+In round 12 of the 2024 NRL season, Holmes scored two tries and kicked six goals for North Queensland in their 42-28 victory over strugglers the Wests Tigers.